Astrophysics (Index)About

 (Pluto-like dwarf planet)

-A similar term, plutino is defined as "any size or composition", but in a 3:2 orbital resonance with Neptune (as is Pluto), and a twotino is like a plutino except that the resonance is 2:1.
+A similar term, plutino is used for "any size or composition", but in a 3:2 orbital resonance with Neptune (as is Pluto), and a twotino is like a plutino except that the resonance is 2:1.
 Other than Pluto, they are all small objects.
 Estimates are there are thousands of plutinos.

 (planets,solar system,object type)